JAC-CS-Game-Programming-Fall22/1-Breakout/README.md

 ### Important Code

-- In `SpriteManager.js` you'll notice that we've added another method again, this time to extract the brick sprites from the sprite sheet.
+- In `SpriteManager.js` you'll notice that we've added another method, `generateBallSprites()`, to extract the brick sprites from the sprite sheet.
 - `Brick.js` creates our brick class:
   - `constructor()` initializes a brick.
 Importantly, we include an `inPlay` flag to serve as a signal for whether a brick is still in play or if it should disappear from the screen.
-In the context of our breakout program, this is an effective shortcut, but do note that in larger programs, it would be better practice to free memory that is not being used instead of just hiding it from view.
+In the context of this Breakout game, this is an effective shortcut, but do note that in larger programs, it would be better practice to free memory that is not being used instead of just hiding it from view.
   - `hit()` hides a brick by toggling the `inPlay` flag to `false`.
   - `render()` renders a brick to the screen.
 - `PlayState.js` references a new class, `LevelMaker.js`, which encapsulates all the logic for generating new levels (i.e. different layouts for the bricks).
 It also checks for collisions between the ball and the bricks, hiding bricks as needed, and renders the "in play" bricks to the screen.